 About the scheme

-The Non-Domestic Renewable Heat Incentive (NDRHI) is a government environmental programme designed to increase the uptake of renewable heat which can help reduce carbon emissions and meet the UK’s renewable energy targets.
-The Department for Business, Energy and Industrial Strategy (BEIS) closed the Great British scheme to new applicants on 31 March 2021 with some exceptions.
+The Non-Domestic Renewable Heat Incentive (NDRHI) is a government environmental programme designed to increase the uptake of renewable heat to help reduce carbon emissions and meet the UK’s renewable energy targets.
+The Department for Energy Security and Net Zero (formerly the Department for Business, Energy and Industrial Strategy) closed the NDRHI scheme in Great Britain to new applicants on 31 March 2021, with some applicants able to apply up to 31 March 2023 under particular circumstances.
 Read our NDRHI closure page for details.

 How does NDRHI work?